MV10/JobFac/README.md

 Watch this space for real documentation links.

-Status 2019-dec-23: dev-quality host and client can launch jobs and track status to completion.

 ## Summary

 JobFac runs and manages console programs acting as background or automated processing jobs.